barecode/Boost-Spring-Boot/README.md

 ### Summary

-You've seen how easy it is to use Liberty in your Spring Boot project and to build Docker images based on Open Liberty and OpenJ9 with the `boost-maven-plugin`.
+You've seen how easy it is to use Liberty in your Spring Boot project and to build Docker images based on Open Liberty and Eclipse OpenJ9 with the `boost-maven-plugin`.

 `Liberty ♥ Spring`